updated May 2023

 “We chose eco-resiliency in the name, recognizing the interplay between grief, joy and hope in the human experience, and to recognize that we can help each other to be resilient.”

 You are welcome to join us for 90 minutes on a weeknight as we learn the balance of positivity and realism in meeting our Port Adelaide neighbours and concerned citizenry from across Adelaide.

-We’ve had 4 face-to-face meetings at the riverside Folklore Café (since starting in October 2021), and occasionally alternate with zoom sessions since covid resurfaced.
-Each circle is different: in October we got to know each other and our expectations, in November we focused on “how are you doing?” with a sharing circle to speak to our emotions and concerns about the natural world, and in December we celebrated the summer solstice and focused on stress reduction for the holidays.
-In the new year (2022) we’ve shared inspiring poetry, did forest bathing on the deck at Folklore and wandered mindfully around Hart’s Mill, and engaged in winter solstice reflections.
-One of the guiding principles we agreed on was that leadership responsibility and life/professional skills would be shared among participants when they were ready, meaning that future agendas are flexible.
+Each circle is different: in the kickoff months we got to know each other and our expectations, next we focused on “how are you doing?” with a sharing circle to speak to our emotions and concerns about the natural world, and celebrated the summer solstice and focused on stress reduction for the holidays.
+In the new year (2023) we’ve shared bookclub-style reactions to an inspiring reading, did forest bathing on the deck at Folklore and wandered mindfully around Hart’s Mill.
+One of the guiding principles we agreed on was that leadership responsibility and life/professional skills would be shared among participants when they were ready, meaning that future agendas are flexible as members contribute.
 Another intention is not just to sit, but to make body movement important.

 Activities so far.

 There is a wealth of expertise within group members and also externally.
 Already we have:

 - Held an improv percussion circle as part of a ‘letting go’ ceremony on the deck over the river

 - Discussions about our meanings and rituals of summer